App Store (Apple): Current

+Former

 App approval process

 Applications are subject to approval by Apple, as outlined in the SDK agreement, for basic reliability testing and other analysis.
 Applications may still be distributed "ad hoc" if they are rejected, by the author manually submitting a request to Apple to license the application to individual iPhones, although Apple may withdraw the ability for authors to do this at a later date.

 As of 2013, Apple employed mostly static analysis for their app review process, which means that dynamic code reassembly techniques could defeat the review process.

 In June 2017, Apple updated its App Store review guidelines to specify that app developers will no longer have the ability to use custom prompts for encouraging users to leave reviews for their apps.
 With the release of iOS 11 in late 2017, Apple also let developers choose whether to keep current app reviews when updating their apps or to reset.
 Additionally, another update to App Store policies allows users to optionally "tip" content creators, by voluntarily sending them money.